pcsong33/Replication/notebook.md

 # CS262 Engineering Notebook

+## 4/8/2023

+**Current Design**: 1-fault tolerance has been partly implemented.
+In order to test, run two instances of the server.py file:
+- `python server.py primary 1538`
+- `python server.py secondary 2538`

+Make sure that the servers are run within 3 seconds of one another.
+Otherwise, the system won't be fault-tolerant, and will default to the original chat implementation.
+The following measures have been implemented:

+- The primary server receives requests from the client and forwards those requests to the secondary server.
+- When shutting down the primary server, the secondary server is able to become the primary one and handle requests normally.
+- When the secondary server shuts down, the primary server is able to continue to field requests.

+Bugs
+- When the primary server is shut down while a client is connected and logged in that user becomes logged out

+TODOs
+- Handle scenario when both primary and secondary go down.
+- Implement a function that logs queued messages into a csv file
+- Implement a function that is able to read from the user_table and queued_messages csv files and is able to recover data.
+- Add another secondary (port 3538) to make system 2-fault-tolerant

+## 4/7/2023
+A couple notes on steps we have taken to implement replication:
+- Added an address re-usability flag in the server code to bypass the "address already in use" error.
+- Created a user_table.csv file.
+Intended to keep track of all the users.
+- Created a server_log.csv file.
+Intended to act as a commit log that tracks all changes that occur for a server.
+In theory, a log will be added to the primary backup's commit log only when the action has been approved by the other replicas.

+##### Next Steps
+- Establish secondary backups.
+Workflow should resemble:
+  - Client makes a request to the primary server.
+  - Primary server passes on request to the secondary servers.
+  - Secondary servers add action to commit logs, and send confirmation back to the primary
+  - Primary sends a confirmation request back to the client

 ## 4/3/2023

 Initial steps have been to copy over code from the Wire Protocol project to the Replication repository.
 For this project, we aim to implement